Fund firms Janus Capital, Henderson merge to form $6 billion group

 The merger will involve a share exchange in which each Janus share will be exchanged for 4.719 newly issued shares in Henderson, the firms said in a statement.

-"We see this as a positive move with complementary asset bases and a very material cost synergy figure," analyst Paul McGinnis at Shore Capital said in a client note.
+"We see this as a positive move with complementary asset bases and a very material cost synergy figure," analyst Paul McGinnis at Shore Capital said in a client note, while Keith Baird at Cantor said the deal "may kick off a round of merger speculation involving other asset managers such as Jupiter (JUP.L)".

-The firms said they were targeting an annual run rate in net cost synergies of at least $110 million, representing around 16 percent of the combined group's underlying earnings before interest, taxes, depreciation and amortization.
+The firms said they were targeting an annual run rate in net cost synergies of at least $110 million, which Henderson chief financial officer Roger Thompson told the media call represented around 10 percent of the combined group's cost base.

+Cost savings would focus on overlapping functions and areas such as offices and IT, Thompson added.

 Janus' largest shareholder, Dai-ichi Life (8750.T), supports the merger, the firms said.